martabal/docker-immich/README.md

 For Nvidia GPUs with Nvidia/CUDA hardware acceleration, use the same commands used for video transcoding.

-## Import your existing libraries into Immich
+## Add your existing libraries into Immich

-- Mount your existing library folder to `/import`
+- Mount your existing library folder to `/libraries/<your-library>`
-- In your administration settings, go to "External Libraries", add a library owner, and set the import paths starting (it must start with `/import`)
+- In your administration settings, go to "External Libraries", add a library owner, and set the paths for your libraries (it must start with `/libraries/<your-library>`)

 ## Usage